Katy Mills: Simon acquisition era (2006-2013)

-In early 2006, shortly before the opening of these stores, shoppers noticed that the TV screens have disappeared, making many people think that The Mills is shutting down and closing the mall.
-But then, in mid 2006, Long-time partner and rival Simon Property Group announced that they would be acquiring the mall.
+In mid 2006, long-time partner and rival Simon Property Group announced that they would be acquiring the mall.
 This would be one of the first malls from The Mills to be acquired by Simon.
-The last addition to the mall from the Mills was a children’s play area near the movie theater.
+The last addition to the mall from the Mills was a children's play area near the movie theater.
 The play area was sponsored by Team Certified Suzuki.

-The following year in 2007, Simon acquired The Mills Corporation, which led to Simon taking full control of the mall.
-New stores opened up, such as New York & Company, Juicy Couture, Oakley Vault, Ecko and Zumiez.
-Mikasa Factory Store, Big Dog Sportswear, and Midnight Rodeo closed, and EB Games became GameStop.
-Levi’s/Dockers Outlet Store relocated to Bui-Yah-Kah in Neighborhood 7, causing Bui-Yah-Kah to relocate to the former space of Samsonite in Neighborhood 5.
-Claire’s and Icing also have swapped places, and Cingular Wireless became AT&T, due to the same reasons with Sprint and T-Mobile.
+In 2007, New York & Company, Juicy Couture, Oakley Vault, Ecko and Zumiez opened, while Mikasa Factory Store, Big Dog Sportswear, and Midnight Rodeo closed.
+Levi's/Dockers Outlet Store relocated to Bui-Yah-Kah in Neighborhood 7, causing Bui-Yah-Kah to relocate to the former space of Samsonite in Neighborhood 5.
+Claire's and Icing also have swapped places.
+EB Games became GameStop.
+Similarly, Cingular Wireless became AT&T, due to the same reasons with Sprint and T-Mobile.

-2008 brought some much needed sanity.
-Two new stores, Circuit City “The City” (which replaced Midnight Rodeo) and Nike Factory Outlet opened in the mall.
-This caused Suit Warehouse to relocate near Reebok.
-Also, there were more stores, such as Kay Jewelers and Gymboree.
-Lucky Brand Jeans was also closed and became Gaughty Girlz, generating backlash from many people.
+2008 brought Circuit City “The City” (which replaced Midnight Rodeo) and Nike Factory Outlet, causing Suit Warehouse to relocate near Reebok, along with the additions of Kay Jewelers and Gymboree.
+This saw the removals of Old West Warehouse and Lucky Brand Jeans.
 A bungee trampoline was also added to the movie theater courtyard.

-In 2009, Circuit City filed for Chapter 11 bankruptcy, causing its locations to close, including this one.
-Steve and Barry’s suffered a similar fate, and has also been closed.
-Old West Warehouse was also closed, too.
-Also, an expansion was made in Neighborhood 3, merging Liz Claiborne and Bennetton to become XXI Forever.
-They also kept Juicy Couture from Liz Claiborne.
-Also, more stores opened up, such as Dickies, Papaya, Victoria’s Secret, PINK, Calvin Klein, and U.S. Polo Association.
-Kirkland’s had to be closed to make room for Papaya.
-RadioShack was relocated to make room for Victoria’s Secret.
-Similarly, The Athlete’s Foot permanently closed to make room for PINK.
-Anne Klein was also closed and was replaced with another BCBGMAXAZRIA Final Cut.
+In 2009, Circuit City and Steve and Barry's filed for Chapter 11 bankruptcy, causing their locations to close, including these.
+An expansion was made in Neighborhood 3, merging Liz Claiborne and Bennetton to become XXI Forever.
+All that remained was Juicy Couture.
+This saw the addition of Dickies, Papaya, Victoria's Secret, PINK, Calvin Klein, and U.S. Polo Association.
+Kirkland's closed for Papaya.
+RadioShack relocated for Victoria's Secret.
+The Athlete's Foot closed for PINK.
+The removal of Anne Klein saw the return of BCBGMAXAZRIA Final Cut.
 Gaughty Girlz and Sleep Number were also closed.
 Limited Too also became Justice.
 For a brief moment, Katy Mills had a Halloween exhibit called “Katy Haunted House - Texas Terror”.